User3775/User3775/README.md

 - 👋 Hi, I’m @User3775
-- 👀 I’m interested in staying alive
+- 👀 I’m interested in staying alive (wow sound effect)
-- 🌱 I’m currently learning stuff
+- 🌱 I’m currently learning stuff (ik mind blown)
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on idk im new here
-- 📫 How to reach me ... you don't
+- 📫 How to reach me ... you don't mwah ha ha ha ha
-- 😄 Pronouns: ... why should i tell you?
+- 😄 Pronouns: ... why should i tell you thats kinda wierd ngl?
-- ⚡ Fun fact: ... there is none
+- ⚡ Fun fact: ... there is none :)

 <!---
 User3775/User3775 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.